skylarweaver/front-end-afa/src/pages/donate.md

     label: Anonymous
   field1:
     label: Donation Amount
-    sublabel: 'Donate per mile based on estimated 15,000 miles to Patagonia'
+    sublabel: 'Donate for every 100 miles traveled, based on an estimated 17,000 miles to Patagonia'
   field2:
     label: Amount
-    sublabel: 'Or you may specify any amount you wish to donate'
+    sublabel: 'Or specify any amount you wish to donate'
   field3:
     label: Personal Information
   field4: